cosmos72/gomacro/README.md

-## gomacro - A Go interpreter with Lisp-like macros
+## gomacro - interactive Go interpreter with macros

-Gomacro is "yet another" Go interpreter.

-Started as an experiment to add Lisp-like macros to Go, it is a fairly complete Go interpreter, implemented in pure Go, built on top of the go/ast and reflect packages.
+gomacro is a fairly complete Go interpreter, implemented in pure Go, built on top of the go/ast and reflect packages.

 Gomacro can be used as: